-Professional Guide to Actualizing Your Potential
+Welcome to the BW Missions Professional Guide to Actualizing Your Potential

 I learned a critical lesson early in life: Your job doesn’t define you.
 What you do is just a small piece of who you are.
-Once you discover your true self, it becomes much easier to align your values with a particular role and find fulfilling work.
+Once you discover your true self, it becomes much easier to align your professional values with a particular role and find fulfilling work.

 I created this guide to best practice processes I’ve learned.
 As a professional thought leadership tool, it will help you start taking the right steps to find fulfilling work.
-Once you find a meaningful path, the world will become a more inspiring place – I promise :)
+Once you find a meaningful path, the world will become a more inspiring place – I promise.

-Phase 1: Visually Understand Your Core Values
+Phase 1 of Actualizing Your Professional Potential: Visually Understand Your Core Values

 Recommended Resource: Watch this Ted Talk: Start With Why